Translational Centre for Inflammation (TRACI)

 As part of the structural establishment of our centre, we also receive support from the Faculty of Medicine.
 This includes:

-- Translational Tenure-Track Professorships: To further strengthen emerging fields in inflammation and infection medicine and medical imaging, we will recruit aspiring researchers from the natural sciences (medical scientists) or medicine (clinician scientists) for two new translational tenure-track professorships.
+- Translational Tenure-Track Professorships: To further strengthen emerging fields in inflammation and infection medicine and medical imaging, we have recruited aspiring researchers from the natural sciences (medical scientists) and medicine (clinician scientists) for new translational tenure-track professorships.

 - TRACI Clinical Trial Unit: This is where we will pool expertise and infrastructure for clinical research in the field of inflammation, develop new study designs and, in interdisciplinary teams, arrange special consulting hours for the clinical care of inflammatory diseases.